Tag

 Can all my devices work with a smart speaker?

-Compatibility has long been a problematic part of smart platforms that power smart speakers and other devices.
+Compatibility has long been a problematic part of smart that power smart speakers and other devices.
 In past years, it’s been a tug of war between brands to get third-party smart devices to support their own voice assistants and apps, so you may have a device that works on Alexa but not with Google Home, and so on.
 Alexa has generally done the best with third-party support, followed by Google, then Apple’s HomeKit and Home app.

 That’s starting to change and change quickly.
 The big three smart brands, along with a wide variety of other tech companies, banded together and created a new smart home protocol to work on all their platforms, called Matter.
 These days, you can look for the Matter logo or check to see if your devices are backward compatible with Matter and rest easy.
 Older devices, however, may still have limited compatibility, so you may have to do some extra research.